MarinPILYSER/teamMatesMobile/README.md

+To try it :

-You can try it here (android) https://teammatesreactnativeprojet.herokuapp.com/
+You can download .apk file here:https://titre.herokuapp.com/

+Or you can use expo